 We can’t speak from experience, but had we been traveling to Belize, we probably would have tried to make it here just to check it out.

-17. Go surfing in El Paredon
+21. Go surfing in El Paredon

-If you’re a surfer (or want to learn) El Paredon is one of the best place to catch waves in Guatemala.
+If you’re a surfer (or want to learn) El Paredon is one of the best places to catch waves in Guatemala.
 Surfing in this region is best from September through November, and undercurrents can be strong.

 While El Paredon doesn’t get the same attention as more famous neighbors, like surfing towns in Mexico, El Salvador, Nicaragua and Costa Rica, this could be a nice way to soak up time away from the crowds.